yegor256/blog/_drafts/takes-architecture.md

 }
 {% endhighlight %}

-We can compose a multi-level structure of `TsFork` classes, for example:
+We can compose a multi-level structure of `TsFork` classes; for example:

 {% highlight java %}
 final class TsApp extends TsWrap {